apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperOver.md

 **ZooKeeper is simple.** ZooKeeper allows distributed processes to coordinate with each other through a shared hierarchical namespace which is organized similarly to a standard file system.
-The name space consists of data registers - called znodes, in ZooKeeper parlance - and these are similar to files and directories.
+The namespace consists of data registers - called znodes, in ZooKeeper parlance - and these are similar to files and directories.
 Unlike a typical file system, which is designed for storage, ZooKeeper data is kept in-memory, which means ZooKeeper can achieve high